Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

     tasks_from: source-secret
 ```

+#### "source-endpoints"
-"source-endpoints" task fetches the internal endpoint for the gitea service
+This task fetches the internal endpoint for the gitea service

 ```yaml
 - include_role: